vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 * You must have the sudo privileges to complete the steps in this topic.

 ## Upgrade influences

-- Data swelling

-  The NebulaGraph 3.x version expands the original data format with one more key per vertex, so the data takes up more space after the upgrade.

-  The format of the new key is:

-  Type (1 byte) + Partition ID (3 bytes) + VID (size depends on the data type).

-  The value of the new key is empty.
-The extra space taken can be calculated based on the number of vertices and the data type of the VID.
-For example, if there are 100 million vertices in the dataset and the VIDs are INT64, the new key will take 100 million x (1 + 3 + 8) = 1.2 billion bytes, i.e., about 1.2 GB.

 - Client compatibility